 In case of an emergency, based on the information provided by the vessel’s Master, IRClass can analyze the ship’s condition using the stored stability information and suggest various options and course of action.
 The procedure is graphically represented in the flow chart given in Fig. 1 below.
 The IRClass team will remain available throughout the incident for any re-analysis based on updates to the casualty report form or proposed alternatives and the service shall be ended in agreement with the client.

 The ERS consists of two phases:

 Establishment of a ship under ERS scheme (Phase 1):

 Emergency Event Response (Phase 2)

-Examination of the ship's stability & longitudinal strength in damaged condition speedily in case of an emergency on the basis of a damage report from the client.
+In the event that an emergency event is triggered, an examination of the ship's stability and longitudinal strength in the damaged condition will be carried out on base on the damage report from the client.

-Time frame for ERS would be dependent on the criticality of the event based on the request of the client and prompt availability of casualty information.
-However, the same would not exceed 6 hours unless intimated to the clients accordingly.
+Time frame for ERS would be dependent on how critical the event is based on the request of the client and prompt availability of casualty information.
+However, the time frame would not exceed 6 (six) hours unless intimated to the clients accordingly